Air Conditioner Repair Checklist

 If your thermostat isn’t telling your equipment to start, it won’t switch on.

 The first step is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioner may not turn on.
-Or you might receive heated air moving from vents since the heat is running instead.
+You might also receive heated air moving from vents since the heat is running instead.

 If you have a regular thermostat: